Second World War

 Royal Malta Artillery

 The Royal Malta Artillery also had Vickers machine guns included within their war establishments.
-The Harbour Fire Command, 1st Heavy Regiment, Royal Malta Artillery, had 34 Vickers machine gunners on their establishment and these were to be shared with the Outer Fire Command, 4th Heavy Regiment, Royal Artillery, as required.
+In 1940, the Harbour Fire Command, 1st Heavy Regiment, Royal Malta Artillery, had 34 Vickers machine gunners on their establishment and these were to be shared with the Outer Fire Command, 4th Heavy Regiment, Royal Artillery, as required.
 Full transcripts of both units are available as PDF downloads:

 British units serving in Malta